 Ridley Creek State Park/Tyler Arboretum

-Ridley Creek State Park has a number of areas from where you can see birds, such as the Park Office Area, Sycamore Mills Area, and Hidden Valley Farm & Stables.
+While there are opportunities to spot a new bird in all of the state parks near Philadelphia, one stands out among the rest: Ridley Creek State Park.
+This park has a number of areas from where you can see birds, such as the Park Office Area, Sycamore Mills Area, and Hidden Valley Farm & Stables.
 The adjacent Tyler Arboretum is another place where you can discover active birds.
 Together, this area has an abundance of habitat for the birds, featuring meadows, streams, ponds, fields, trails, and hills.

 Bird Species: Carolina Chickadee, Canada Warbler, Scarlet Tanager, Purple Finch, Brown Thrasher, Red-winged Blackbird, Indigo Bunting, Louisiana Waterthrush, White-crowned Sparrow, Great Blue Heron, Bald Eagles, and many more.
 Both parks are located adjacent to each other.
 Ridley Creek State Park: 1023 Sycamore Mills Rd, Media, PA 19063.
 Tyler Arboretum: 515 Painter Rd, Media, PA 19063.